wj2/cook_scheduler/README.md

-                        dates to exclude from cook cycle -c [COMMUNITY [COMMUNITY ...]], --community [COMMUNITY [COMMUNITY ...]] dates requiring two cooks
+                        dates to exclude from cook cycle -c [COMMUNITY [COMMUNITY ...]], --community [COMMUNITY [COMMUNITY ...]] dates requiring two cooks --csv CSV             file to save schedule to --ical ICAL           file to save ical to
-  -o OUTPUT, --output OUTPUT
-                        file to save schedule to
 ```

 ### Example
 The repository contains sample preferences in the `data` directory.
-For example, to generate an optimal cook schedule for July and save it to `output.csv`:
+For example, to generate an optimal cook schedule for July and save it to `output.csv` and save an iCalendar to `calendar.ics`:
 ```
-> python cook_scheduler.py 2016-07-31 2016-08-20 data/july_2016.csv -c 2016-08-17 --exclude 2016-08-03 2016-08-10 --output output.csv
+> python cook_scheduler.py 2016-07-31 2016-08-20 data/july_2016.csv -c 2016-08-17 --exclude 2016-08-03 2016-08-10 --csv output.csv --ical calendar.ics

 WARNING:root:Sony  selected excluded dates: set([Timestamp('2016-08-21 00:00:00')])
 WARNING:root:There 20 slots but only 18 cooks